bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 The Platform Services team recommends that teams use the [Sysdig API](https://docs.sysdig.com/en/docs/developer-tools/sysdig-rest-api-conventions/) to keep your dashboards code.
 Each dashboard is assigned to an account on Sysdig for ownership.
 If you delete the user (whether from the console or Custom Resource), all of the dashboards are deleted.
 Sysdig cloud is a software as a service (SaaS) and not run locally, so there's no way for us to retain the deleted dashboards for a user.

-### Fix issues with default dashboards<a name="fix-issues"></a>
-If you don't see default dashboards in your Sysdig team, check the following:
-1. Make sure you're on the correct Sysdig team scope.
+## Troubleshooting <a name="troubleshooting"></a>

+- error from `sysdig-team` custom resource: if you don't see `Awaiting next reconciliation` after waiting for 5mins, contact the Platform Services team on the [#devops-sysdig Rocket.Chat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig!).
+Make sure to include the OpenShift cluster and namespace information.

-1. Check your Sysdig account profile and match it to the email address that you have provided on the `sysdig-team custom resource` in the `tools` namespace.
-If the administrator's email doesn't match the corresponding user on Sysdig, it won't be able to create the dashboards.
-Delete the `sysdig-team` from `tools` namespace and recreate it.
+- If you don't see the sysdig team created, please double check your Sysdig account profile and match it to the email address that you have provided in the `sysdig-team` custom resource in `tools` namespace.
+If there is a mismatch, reapply the custom resource.

-  **Note**: If you created custom dashboards already, make sure to import them as code using the [Sysdig API](https://docs.sysdig.com/en/docs/developer-tools/sysdig-rest-api-conventions/) first before deleting the Custom Resource.
+- If you don't see default dashboard in your Sysdig team, contact the Platform Services team on the [#devops-sysdig Rocket.Chat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig!).

 ---
 Related links: